-Scholarship applications will be accepted anytime and will be considered during the next Open Enrollment period currently scheduled for October 1-31, 2017.
-To qualify for the next cycle, the maximum age of the child cannot be more than 48 months of age as of the START of the Open Enrollment period on October 1.
+Scholarship applications will be accepted anytime and will be considered during the next Open Enrollment period currently scheduled for May 1-31, 2018.
+To qualify for the next cycle, the maximum age of the child cannot be more than 48 months of age as of the START of the Open Enrollment period in which applying.

-Please review the current Terms and Conditions (revised 10-1-17) and use the Application-Autism Scholarship (revised 5-1-17) for the next scheduled enrollment period.
+Please review the current Terms and Conditions and use the most current Application-Autism Scholarship posted on the ESDM website to apply for the next scheduled enrollment period.

 Early Start Denver Model (ESDM) is an evidence-based therapy that integrates a relationship-focused, developmental model with the well-validated teaching practices of applied behavior analysis.
 Research shows that young children who receive ESDM therapy make significant gains and have less need for special services later in life.

 The following is a sampling of comments taken from the post-evaluations: